Bash Style Guide

 passCount+=1 # in caller's scope

 The comment # in caller's scope documents the intentional cross-scope access.
-Without this pattern, the runner would need to pass counters through return values or globals.
+Without this pattern, the runner would pass counters through return values or globals.

-Accidental shadowing — the collision risk.
+The collision risk is the inverse case.
 If a callee declares local x and the caller also has local x, the callee gets its own copy.
 But if the callee doesn’t declare local and uses x, it silently modifies the caller’s x.
-This is especially dangerous with namerefs: local -n REF=$1 — if $1 is REF, the nameref points to itself (circular reference).
+The risk is highest with namerefs: local -n REF=$1 — if $1 is REF, the nameref points to itself (circular reference).

 createCloneRepo() ( # () not {} — subshell isolates side effects